SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

   "roboshop.sh" script.

 ## Overview of the session
-- Crontab
+- Create crontab and try to delete logfiles.
-- Optargs
+- What are Optargs ?
-- Making shellscript as a Native Linux Command
+- Make any shellscript as a Native Linux command.
-- Creating instances and route53_records with AWS_CLI
+- Create instances using AWS Command Line